Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 Cursor: Adding AI Where You Already Work

 Cursor is a VS Code fork whose core strategy is to give you AI capabilities without changing your habits.
 Your shortcuts, extensions, and settings all carry over.
-Tab completions, Cmd+K inline edits, and Composer multi-file refactors are all integrated directly into the IDE.
+Tab completions and Cmd+K inline edits are all integrated directly into the IDE.

-This approach has helped Cursor reach over 1 million daily active users (including ~360K paying subscribers), with annualized revenue surpassing $2 billion.
-In March 2026, Cursor expanded further: JetBrains plugin support via Agent Client Protocol (IntelliJ, PyCharm, WebStorm), Automations (always-on agents triggered by events from Slack, Linear, GitHub), Composer 2 (frontier-level complex task handling), and self-hosted Cloud Agents (code execution stays in your network).
+This approach has helped Cursor reach over 7 million monthly active users and 1 million+ paying customers (self-reported), with annualized revenue surpassing $2 billion.
+In March 2026, Cursor added JetBrains plugin support via Agent Client Protocol, Automations (always-on agents triggered by events), and self-hosted Cloud Agents.

 That said, Cursor is still fundamentally an editor + AI architecture.
-While its agentic capabilities keep improving (Background Agents, Bugbot auto-fixing PRs), there's a structural gap compared to pure terminal agents for long-running autonomous tasks.
+While its agentic capabilities keep improving (Background Agents, Bugbot auto-fixing PRs, Agents Window parallel execution), there's a structural gap compared to pure terminal agents for long-running autonomous tasks.

 Claude Code: AI Is the Interface